foundriesio/docs/source/tutorial/basic-system.rst

     GW_HOSTNAME=raspberrypi3-64.local REGISTRY_PASSWD=<your-subscriber-token> ./iot-gateway.sh

-  Setting REGISTRY_PASSWD to your subscriber token is necessary to ensure your gateway device can log in to the container registry.
-If you're concerned about typing it directly into the terminal, you can set it in the environment via any means you find sufficiently secure.
+  Providing your subscriber token is necessary to ensure your gateway device can log in to the container registry.
+If you're concerned about typing it directly into the terminal, you can set it in the environment variable ``REGISTRY_PASSWD`` by any means you find sufficiently secure.

   **Public**::

     REGISTRY=hub.docker.com REGISTRY_USER=docker REGISTRY_PASSWD=docker \
        GW_HOSTNAME=raspberrypi3-64.local ./iot-gateway.sh

-  These instructions assume ``iot-gateway.sh`` is run on the same machine running the hawkBit server.
-Set ``MGMT_SERVER`` to the IP address of the machine running the hawkBit container if your environment is different.

 Your gateway device is now ready for use.